List of Frequently Asked SQL Server Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

 Q #49) What are the properties of a transaction?

-Ans.
-Generally, these properties are referred to as ACID properties.
-They are:
+Answer: Generally, these properties are referred to as ACID properties.

 Q #50) Define UNION, UNION ALL, MINUS, INTERSECT?